 Programmes

-Our programmes are varied, and include insight and research, change leadership, advocacy campaigns and speaking engagements.
+Our programmes are varied, and include insight and researchchange leadership, leadership programmes, advocacy campaigns and speaking engagements.

 In 2018, our work included expert consultation into the New Zealand government ‘Women and Girls in Sport and Active Recreation’ Strategy.
 Launched in October 2018 by Prime Minister, the Rt Hon Jacinda Ardern and Minister for Sport & Recreation, the Hon Grant Robertson, the strategy has a $10m commitment from Sport New Zealand.
 Women in Sport Aotearoa is committed to assisting in its deployment wherever it can.